 Public Involvement Plan Amendments

-CRTPO has prepared a draft of an amended Public Involvement Plan (PIP) and welcomes comments on its content.
-CRTPO revised the PIP language and methodology to reflect changes within the organization, new state and federal legislation, and innovations in public engagement.
-The purpose of the revisions are to strengthen CRTPO’s ability to reach out to, communicate, and solicit input from the public.
+In 2017, the CRTPO has undertaken an update of its Public Involvement Plan.
+The document has been revised to reflect changes within the organization, new state and federal legislation, and innovations in public engagement.
+The purpose of the revisions are to strengthen CRTPO’s ability to communicate, and solicit input from residents.

 Questions, Comments, or Concerns?